Skip to content

 • WP 3: Experience and acceptability - to understand experience and acceptability of the referral process, the therapeutic encounter and the process of accessing and engaging with social prescribing services from a range of perspectives.

-• WP 4: Health and wellbeing and service outcomes - to assess health and wellbeing and service outcomes, and whether outcomes vary within and between services delivered and by population characteristics (age, gender, ethnicity, area deprivation, availability of community assets, and rurality).
+• WP 4: Health and wellbeing and service outcomes - to assess health and wellbeing and service outcomes, and whether outcomes varied within and between services delivered and by population characteristics (age, gender, ethnicity, area deprivation, availability of community assets, and rurality).

-• WP 5: Economic sustainability - to explore the value and economic sustainability of link workers in primary care
+• WP 5: Economic sustainability - to explore the value and economic sustainability of link workers in primary care.

 The research team:

-Who we are working with:
+Who did we work with:

 Downloable resources: